Dr. Michael May (FRCS) — Updated on March 15, 2023

 It’s not always easy to separate fact from fiction when it comes to haircare advice.
 As expert trichologists, we’re always keen to dispel the myths and give you the facts about popular treatments.

-- Cinnamon oil repairs split ends — cinnamon oil works by stimulating the scalp, rather than the hair itself, so it won’t address your damaged ends
+• Cinnamon oil repairs split ends — cinnamon oil works by stimulating the scalp, rather than the hair itself, so it won’t address your damaged ends.

-- Because it’s a natural remedy, cinnamon is always safe to use — some people can have an allergic reaction to cinnamon, particularly in concentrated doses
+• Because it’s a natural remedy, cinnamon is always safe to use — some people can have an allergic reaction to cinnamon, particularly in concentrated doses.

-The risks of cinnamon oil
+The risks of using cinnamon oil for hair

 Please keep in mind that using cinnamon oil in a concentrated form can potentially cause skin irritation and sores.
 If left in contact with the skin for too long, it can also cause chemical burns.
 We highly recommend doing a small patch test on the inside of your arm or elbow before using it on your scalp.
 You should wait 24-48 hours after doing a patch test to make sure you won’t experience any late-onset side effects.